SiteRelEnby/anduril2/README.md

 ## Scripts

 * `build.sh`: Build anduril.
 With no args, will build all possible targets (equivalent to running `build-all.sh` but handles running the docker image transparently.
-For Linux/MacOS/WSL2
-* `build_windows.sh`: `build.sh` with a fix for Cygwin Windows environments.
-Will still work on unixes as well for automation/convenience purposes.
+For Linux/MacOS/WSL2/Cygwin (please tell me if it works on anything else if you try it ;))
 * `preprocess_debug.sh` - runs gcc's preprocessor, creating the actual source file (with includes, ifdefs, etc. all handled) that is actually fed to the compiler.
 Useful for debugging ifdefs and similar.
 Usage example: `TARGET=cfg-wurkkos-ts10.h MCU=attiny1616 bash -x preprocess_debug.sh`
 * `build-docker-image.sh`: build a local copy of the `anduril-buildenv-docker` image
-* `buildscripts/` individual scripts to build a hex for a specific light, mostly for my own automation

 Example build scripts and header files for my lights (`build-siterelenby-*` and `spaghetti-monster/anduril/cfg-siterelenby*.h`) including a few extra default settings vs the default model header files.